Slade Lane, Abbotskerswell, Newton Abbot, Devon, TQ12 5NS

 Dear Parents and Visitors,

+We are a small school at the heart of the village community where we have strong links and long-standing relationships going back to 1875 when the school was originally built.
 You will find that many of the current children’s parents, and some of the staff, used to attend the school when they were younger and in our entrance foyer you can find trophies engraved with some of their names, going back to 1973.

 The school has always provided a large range of extra activities and enrichment to the curriculum.
 For example, visiting specialists have taught various areas such as Lego Robotics, Handball and engaging Maths activities to stimulate thinking.
 The school council has visited the Houses of Parliament to support their work in improving the local Newton Abbot area.
 Adventurous types have participated in the Exmoor Challenge and others have taken part in Science, Creative Writing, Maths Challenges and the record breaking sign to sing.

 The oldest children (those in Year 6) work hard in their final year to leave a positive legacy at the school.
 To facilitate this, they work on a Year 6 Leavers Award that includes a range of categories – Wider Community, School Community, Academic, Environment, Adventure / Personal Challenge, Legacy and Creative.
 Within these areas, the children earn points for different activities and at the end receive either a gold, silver or bronze award complete with a special leavers’ book of memories and photos.

 The school has a strong tradition of performing arts with innovative music performance, choir singing and fully fledged amateur shows.
 For example, we staged a ‘Letter to the Trenches’ play for the village community.
 As well as live acting, it interspersed a professional film produced, directed and acted in by the older children as part of their literacy work.
 The anti-war themes resonated strongly with visitors, many of whom were moved to tears.